DFE-Digital/tra-digital-design-history/app/posts/checking-records/2022-07-06-npq-with-a-trn.md

 - we do not ask if they have or know their TRN, we will depend on the NPQ service to keep their current designs explaining the need and use of TRNs
 - when we ask for TRN we give some extra guidance on what a TRN looks like, and link to the Find a lost TRN service

+### TRN before QTS

+There’s an open question about which we ask first, TRN or QTS provider.
+If we ask for QTS, then that's one more thing we can use to match, meaning users don't need to dig out their TRN.
+However, we also saw in research for the Find a lost TRN service that this isn’t the easiest question to answer – we minimised the confusion by iterating the question – but users may still find it difficult to answer.

+We should put the easiest question first.
+We do not know which is easiest, for now, we’re going with TRN – but we are happy to change this if we find otherwise.

+Ease of use will also depend on the availability of the QTS autocomplete when picking your ITT provider, which hasn't been built for Find a lost TRN yet.

 ## Walkthrough

 {% from "vimeo/macro.njk" import appVimeo with context %}